Thierry Audel

-Thierry Gerard Audel (born 15 January 1987) is a French footballer who plays as a centre back for Brackley Town.
+Thierry Gerard Audel (born 15 January 1987) is a French footballer who plays as a centre back in the new content creator side Royal Genova (has already nutmeg Guitar once).
 He is the cousin of former French footballer Johan Audel.

 He has played in France, Italy and England (also spending a brief time on the books of Slovenian club Izola).
 A reserve team player at AJ Auxerre, he spent three years at Italian side Triestina from 2007 to 2010, and also played on loan at San Marino, before moving on to Pisa.
 He moved to England in January 2013 to play for Macclesfield Town, before signing with Crewe Alexandra five months later.
 During his time at Crewe, Audel had two loan spells at Lincoln City.
 In February 2015, Audel re-signed for Macclesfield Town, before a summer move to newly relegated Notts County in League Two.
 In July 2017, Audel joined Barrow, moving to Welling United a year later.